thiblahute/meson-website/Reference-manual.md

 - `native` if set to `true`, causes Meson to find the dependency on the build machine system rather than the host system (i.e. where the cross compiled binary will run on), usually only needed if you build a tool to be used during compilation.
 - `fallback` specifies a subproject fallback to use in case the dependency is not found in the system.
 The value is an array `['subproj_name', 'subproj_dep']` where the first value is the name of the subproject and the second is the variable name in that subproject that contains the value of `declare_dependency`.
 - `static` tells the dependency provider to try to get static libraries instead of dynamic ones (note that this is not supported by all dependency backends)

+The returned object also has methods that are documented in the [object methods section](#dependency-object) below.

 ### error